25.38k followers • 14 symbols Watchlist by Yahoo Finance

 Follow this list to discover and track the stocks that were bought the most by activist hedge funds in the last quarter.

-IQVIA (IQV) delivered earnings and revenue surprises of 2.04% and 2.75%, respectively, for the quarter ended December 2018.
+Ross Stores (ROST) delivered earnings and revenue surprises of 1.79% and 0.23%, respectively, for the quarter ended July 2019.
 Do the numbers hold clues to what lies ahead for the stock?

 We've lost count of how many times insiders have accumulated shares in a company that goes on to improve markedly...